Any additional questions can be addressed to the Assistant Director of Sport Clubs, [[rsclub, Dan Gardner]]

 For comprehensive budget information, visit our Finance Resources.

 Each recognized sport club is eligible to receive funding from the Campus Recreation Department.
 Your club budget allocation is for the entire academic year, not per semester.
 We hold budget hearings in the spring to determine budgetary allocation for the next academic year.
-The allocation is based upon a number of factors, including demonstrated need, club activity (how active you are), self-generated funds, and compliance with administrative guidelines set forth by Campus Recreation.
-Clubs earn points for activity and complying with guidelines.
-The clubs with higher points will most likely receive an increase in budget, and clubs with the lowest points will possibly receive a decrease in budget (depending upon the overall Sport Club budget allocation from year-to-year).
+The allocation is based upon a number of factors, including demonstrated need, club activity (how active you are), self-generated funds, the tier system, and compliance with administrative guidelines set forth by Campus Recreation.

 Each club has the opportunity to tap into three different budgetary sources.
 They are: